Anarchism: Post-WWII

 By the end of World War II, the anarchist movement had been severely weakened.
 The 1960s witnessed a revival of anarchism, likely caused by a perceived failure of Marxism–Leninism and tensions built by the Cold War.
 During this time, anarchism found a presence in other movements critical towards both capitalism and the state such as the anti-nuclear, environmental, and peace movements, the counterculture of the 1960s, and the New Left.
 It also saw a transition from its previous revolutionary nature to provocative anti-capitalist reformism.
 Anarchism became associated with punk subculture as exemplified by bands such as Crass and the Sex Pistols.
 The established feminist tendencies of anarcha-feminism returned with vigour during the second wave of feminism.
 Black anarchism began to take form at this time and influenced anarchism's move from a Eurocentric demographic.
 This coincided with its failure to gain traction in Northern Europe and its unprecedented height in Latin America.

 Around the turn of the 21st century, anarchism grew in popularity and influence within anti-capitalist, anti-war and anti-globalisation movements.
+Interest in the anarchist movement developed alongside momentum in the anti-globalisation movement, whose leading activist networks were anarchist in orientation.
 Anarchists became known for their involvement in protests against the World Trade Organization (WTO), the Group of Eight and the World Economic Forum.
 During the protests, ad hoc leaderless anonymous cadres known as black blocs engaged in rioting, property destruction and violent confrontations with the police.
 Other organisational tactics pioneered at this time include affinity groups, security culture and the use of decentralised technologies such as the Internet.
 A significant event of this period was the confrontations at the 1999 Seattle WTO conference.
+As the movement shaped 21st century radicalism, wider embrace of anarchist principles signaled a revival of interest.
+Contemporary news coverage of black bloc demonstrations emphasizes violence committed by anarchists.

+While having revolutionary aspirations, many contemporary forms of anarchism are not confrontational.
+Instead, they are trying to build an alternative way of social organization (following the theories of dual power), based on mutual interdependence and voluntary cooperation, for instance in groups such as Food Not Bombs and in self-managed social centers.

+Anarchism's publicity has also led more scholars in fields such as anthropology and history to engage with the anarchist movement, although contemporary anarchism favours actions over academic theory.
 Anarchist ideas have been influential in the development of the Zapatistas in Mexico and the Democratic Federation of Northern Syria, more commonly known as Rojava, a de facto autonomous region in northern Syria.

-While having revolutionary aspirations, many forms of anarchism are not confrontational nowadays.
-Instead, they are trying to build an alternative way of social organization, based on mutual interdependence and voluntary cooperation.
-Scholar Carissa Honeywell takes the example of Food not Bombs group of collectives, to highlight some features of how anarchist groups work: direct action, working together and in solidarity with those left behind.
-While doing so, they inform about the rising rates of world hunger suggest a policies to tackle hunger, ranging from de-funding the arms industry to addressing Monsanto seed-saving policies and patents, helping farmers and commodification of food and housing.
-Honeywell also emphasizes that contemporary anarchists are interested in the flourishing not only of humans, but non-humans and the environment as well.
-Honeywell argues that escalation of problems such as continuous wars and world poverty show that the current framework not only can not solve those pressing problems for humanity, but are causal factors as well, resulting in the rejection of representative democracy and the state as a whole.

-Thought